 |Pro licenses sold||702.000||???|

-Indeed, Divi's licenses are sold for an unlimited number of sites which does not allow us to know exactly how many sites use Divi.
+Indeed, Divi licenses are sold for an unlimited number of sites which does not allow us to know exactly how many sites are using Divi.

 For example, I myself use it on about twenty sites and I am far from having the productivity of an agency!
-So, this figure, we can only imagine...
+So, this figure can only be imagined...

-2 - Divi vs. Elementor: a price story?
+2 - Divi vs. Elementor: a story of price?

 Now that we know a bit more about the history of the two extensions, let's talk about money...

-Indeed, it is often a criterion of choice for some users.
+Indeed, this is often a criterion of choice for some users.

-The pro licenses of these two builder pages do not work the same way.
-Again, it will be difficult to compare them.
-Their business model is different and that's also what can change the deal, depending on the needs you will have...
+The pro licenses for these two page builders do not work in the same way.
+Here again, it will be difficult to compare them.
+Their business model is different and this is also what can change the deal, depending on your needs...

-To better understand the difference in price, I propose this table:
+To better understand the difference in price, I suggest this table:

 |Divi Annual||Divi Lifetime||Elementor Pro|